aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/supported-file-formats/_index.md

 Certain file formats, such as fixed page layout formats and image formats, are only supported for writing.
 They are primarily intended for storing static content in binary form, making it difficult to modify such files after they have been created.
 Therefore, our API offers export capabilities for these file formats only.

-Below is the complete list of formats along with their import/export options:
+Below is the complete list of formats along with their import/export options.

-* **Microsoft Word document formats**
+## Microsoft Word document formats

   | Format                                                              | Description                                                                        | Import                 | Export                 |
   |---------------------------------------------------------------------|------------------------------------------------------------------------------------|------------------------|------------------------|